0xknwn/starknet-modular-account/docs/others/lessons-learned.md

 [starknet-plugin-account](https://github.com/argentlabs/starknet-plugin-account)
 provides a lot of ideas even if the code is obsolete.
-One of the questions is why did the implementation stop.
+One of the questions is "why did the implementation stop?".
 It could not be figured out from the repository and some of the hypothesis we could make is:

 - it has hit a technical issue that would prevent the development of such a solution